 In my defense, I have just come out of years of medical training, working 80 to 100 hours per week.
-There were two holidays only, Fourth of July and Christmas, and you got one of them off.
+There were two holidays only, the Fourth of July and Christmas, and you got one of them off.
 All the rest of the days were equal, meaning they were nothing special, and you worked.

 My bad, I guess.

 So relax and enjoy yourself.
 Grill a hot dog and have some ice cream.
 Enjoy your family and reflect on the last few years.
 Be kind to all and be filled with grace.

 Wifo, Molly, Lilly, and DrDan

 Originally Published August 31, 2014.
-This post is reused yearly but is edited and updated yearly.
+This post is reused yearly but is edited and updated annually.
 Some comments may be from previous years.